tokio-rs/website/content/tokio/tutorial/index.md

    task spends most of its time waiting for IO.
 If the only thing your application does is run computations in parallel, you should be using [rayon].
 That said, it is still possible to "mix & match" if you need to do both.
+See [this blog post for a practical example][rayon-example].
  - Reading a lot of files.
 Although it seems like Tokio would be useful for projects that simply need to read a lot of files, Tokio provides no advantage here compared to an ordinary threadpool.
 This is because operating systems